zzjun725/f1tenth_rl/README.md

 <img src=".\examples\RL_example\result\others\un_collision_model1.gif" alt="un_collision_model1"  />

+Because of the limitation of the length of gif format, check 'un_collision_model1.mp4' in the same directory for the full video.

 In multiple experiments with similar parameters, after training for a lot episodes the car seems to converge to a 'wiggle' between left and right even when it is racing on a straight road.

 Besides, an agent which generate smooth path might occur in the middle of training and it already had a fair performance.
 The video below illustrated an agent which only fail to pass one corner in the whole map.